neherlab/enterovirus_a71/README.md

 This build performs a full Nextstrain analysis of Enterovirus A71.
 You can choose to either run a **>=600 base pair VP1 run** or a **>=6400 base pair whole genome run**.

-If you are unfamiliar or haven't installed Nextstrain you can find an introduction and full documentation [here](https://docs.nextstrain.org/en/latest/).
+If you are unfamiliar with or haven't installed Nextstrain you can find an introduction and full documentation [here](https://docs.nextstrain.org/en/latest/).

 This build could be extended in the future to do several additional things:
  1. Including additional metadata like patient age, granular spatial data or clinical outcomes.